embedded-slam/siraj/README.md

 Hides all the rows with fields that matches the selected cells(s).

 `O`
+Shows Only selected.
 Hides everything except rows with fields that matches the selected cell(s).

 `Del`
 Clears all current filter.

 The three options are also accessible via context menu.
 To unhide a previously hidden row, you can select the unhide option from the context menu for a list of hidden value of the current column, then select the value to unhide.

-NOTE: Filtering works on a single column for now.
-[Issue #3](https://github.com/embedded-slam/siraj/issues/3 "Issue #3") is there to fix that and extend the filtering to be multi-columns.
+When multiple cells are selected which belong to one or more column(s) and the hide option is triggered, then a row will be hidden if any of its fields(columns) matches any filtered-out value in the corresponding column.

+When multiple cells are selected which belong to one or more column(s) and the show-only option is triggered, then a row will be shown only if all of its fields(columns) matches the corresponding filtered-in column.

 `P`
 Jumps to the previous matching cell (if one exists) from the same column.
 Works only when a single cell is selected.